cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 :::

+### My torrents are injected (qBittorrent) but show `missing files` error!

+If you are seeing injected torrents show up with `missing files` error, it is likely because you do not have a save path set for the original torrent's category that cross-seed was cross-seeding from.
+You should also see a warning when the torrents are being injected telling you that there is no save path set.

+Set a save path for the files in that category to fix this.

 ### What [`linkType`](./options.md#linktype) should I use? (data-based searching)

 Your options are `"hardlink"` or `"symlink"`.
 These operate in seperate ways, and depending on your workflow you should choose appropriately.
 This is a brief description, however